20th arrondissement of Paris

 The 20th arrondissement of Paris (known in French as the XX^{e} arrondissement de Paris or simply as "le vingtième") is the last of the consecutively numbered arrondissements of the capital city of France.
 Also known as Ménilmontant (/fr/) after the Ménilmontant neighbourhood it encompasses in its northwest, it is on the right bank of the River Seine and contains some of the city's most cosmopolitan districts.
 It covers four quarters: Belleville, Saint-Fargeau, Père-Lachaise and Charonne.
-In 2019, it had a population of 194,994.
+In 2023, it had a population of 185,140.

-The 20th arrondissement is internationally best known for its Père Lachaise Cemetery, the world's most-visited cemetery where one can find the tombs of a number of famous people.
+The 20th arrondissement is internationally best known for its Père Lachaise Cemetery, the world's most-visited cemetery where one can find the tombs of a number of famous people, such as Édith Piaf, Jim Morrison and Eugène Delacroix.